spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 - The version is prefixed by a at-sign `@` separator when not empty.
 - This at-sign `@` is not part of the version.
 - A version must be a percent-encoded string.
 - A version is a plain and opaque string.
-Some package types use versioning conventions such as semver for NPMs or nevra conventions for RPMS.
+Some package types use versioning conventions such as SemVer for NPMs or NEVRA conventions for RPMS.
 A type may define a procedure to compare and sort versions, but there is no reliable and uniform way to do such comparison consistently.

 ### Rules for qualifiers